 Prices must appear in the financial offer only.
-No prices must be indicated in any other section of the offer.
+Prices must not be indicated in any other section of the offer.
+Each section must be on a separate document.

 Canada requests that offerors follow the format instructions described below in the preparation of their offer: